Discover your place at UBC

 A male student looks up from his table at a professor who is teaching offscreen.

-Support from peers that understand where you’re coming from
+Support from a community that understands where you’re coming from

-Peer Academic Coaches are science students with their own diverse experiences and special training, enabling them to support you in areas like time management, goal setting, motivation, and study strategies.
+UBC Science fosters peer-to-peer connection through supports like peer academic coaches, science students with diverse experiences and special training to help you with time management, goal setting, motivation, and study strategies.
+Outside of class, dedicated science advisors support your degree planning.
 If you need a non-academic boost, the SCI Team peer group is here to support your personal and professional development.
+UBC also has over 400 students clubs, more than 50 of which are specific to Science.

 A headshot of a woman professor.